 Daffodil `Erlicheer` has soft cream to ivory petals.
 This variety is always popular, for its strong fragrance, reliable performance and early start to the season.
-6-20 flowers on a stem.
-As the name suggests, this daffodil is one of the first to bloom.
+6-20 flowers crowd on the stems.

 Scented Daffodils are easy, they like the simple things in life; plenty of sun and a well drained soil.
 It is this sunny disposition that is appealing to gardeners worldwide.
 We choose the best varieties for our Australian conditions so you are guaranteed success.